-By definition, a comprehensive health care system is a viable formal or informal dynamic, cooperative, cohesive, unified, and coordinated organization of health care agencies, facilities
+By definition, a comprehensive health care system is a viable formal or informal dynamic, cooperative, cohesive, unified, and coordinated organization of health care agencies, facilities and staff designed to render a full spectrum of health care ranging from primary prevention to extended care to all segments of a geographically defined population.

-A creatively developed health care delivery systme must meet cortain professional and economic requirements These are as follows:
+A creatively developed health care delivery systme must meet certain professional and economic requirements.

+These are as follows: